CCSI-Toolset/MEA_ssm/docs/source/tutorials.rst

 .. math::
    \frac{\mathbf{0.0005\ mol\ }\mathbf{\text{CO}}_{\mathbf{2}}}{\mathbf{\text{hr}}}\mathbf{\times}\frac{\mathbf{61.08308\ g\ MEA}}{\mathbf{\text{mol MEA}}}\mathbf{\times}\frac{\mathbf{\text{hr}}}{\mathbf{3\ g\ MEA}}\mathbf{\approx 0.0102\ mol\ }\mathbf{\text{CO}}_{\mathbf{2}}\mathbf{/mol\ MEA}

-Following this procedure and evaluating the sensitivity block for temperatures of 80 and 120°C, by changing the temperature of the stream “IN” and re-running the simulation, a plot similar to Figure 2 may be generated.
+Following this procedure and evaluating the sensitivity block for temperatures of 80 and 120°C, by changing the temperature of the stream :guilabel:`IN` and re-running the simulation, a plot similar to Figure 2 may be generated.

 .. image:: media/CO2_partial_pressure.png
 **Figure 1: CO2 partial pressure as a function of loading and temperature (30 wt% MEA)**